 Start improving your customer relationships with email

-Ultimately, successful email marketing campaigns are the result of knowing what your customers need, sending them messages at the right time and monitoring the results to improve what you do next.
+Ultimately, great email marketing campaigns are the result of knowing what your customers need, sending them messages at the right time and monitoring the results to improve what you do next.

-With the best practices above, you can make email marketing an effective tactic for creating and nurturing customer relationships long-term.
+Using the best email practices above, you can make email marketing an effective tactic for creating and nurturing customer relationships long-term.